stefoverflow/Stefan-Krstic-fatcat-task/README.md

     npm run start
   ```

-## Task 1: Transfer the project to TypeScript
+## Transfer the project to TypeScript

 ```
   Your first task involves transitioning this project from JavaScript to TypeScript.
 To ensure